ukri-excalibur/excalibur-tests/README.md

 The provided ReFrame configuration file contains the settings for multiple systems.
 If you use it, the automatic detection of the system may fail, as some systems may use clashing hostnames.
-You can always use the flag [`--system NAME:PARTITION`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-system) to specify the system (and optionally the partition) to use.
+To avoid this, you can use the flag [`--system NAME:PARTITION`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-system) to specify the system (and optionally the partition) to use.